OpenMobileAlliance/oma-knowledge-base/content/8.guidelines/2.components/sh-carousel.md

 *  **Value**: `{}`
 *  **Description**: Placeholder for default Tailwind CSS values.
 This can be used to set any default styles if needed.

-These style properties ensure that the {{ $doc.constructorName }} is visually appealing and flexible, allowing for a wide range of customization to meet specific design requirements.
+These style properties ensure that the <b>{{ $doc.constructorName }}</b> is visually appealing and flexible, allowing for a wide range of customization to meet specific design requirements.